demimonde/exif2css/documentary/1-API/1-usage.md

 The module can be either required in _Node.JS_, or downloaded as the compiled file from the _dist_ folder and inserted on the webpage.

+%~ width="15"%

 ### As Node Module

-The package is published both as CommonJS module with the `main` field, or as a ES6 module with the `module` field.
+The package is published both as CommonJS module with the `main` field, and as a ES6 module with the `module` field.
 Node will automatically pick up the `main` version, whereas some bundles will be able to use the module.

 ```bash
 yarn add -E exif2css